Annuities and Retirement Stewardship – Part 1

 Health Insurance Options Before Medicare

-Your medical insurance choices will depend greatly on whether you are young and a long way from retirement, an “early” retiree and a few years away from Medicare eligibility, or 65 or older and eligible for Medicare.
-In this article, I discuss the medical insurance options that younger people and “early retirees” may consider.
-In … Read more
+This article is part of the Biblically-Informed Framework for Retirement Stewardship.
+It was originally published on September 3, 2016, and substantially updated in April 2026.
+Your medical insurance choices will depend greatly on whether you are young and far from retirement, an “early” retiree with a few years until Medicare eligibility, or 65 or older … Read more